-Second, we compute the HDR $R_\alpha(\hat{Q}_{\bar{w}}) \subset \Theta$ from $\hat{Q}_{\bar{w}}$.
-This is implemented via a standard procedure that locates a region in the parameter space whose enclosed probability mass is (at least) $1-\alpha$, according to $\hat{Q}_{\bar{w}}$.
-This procedure can be routinely implemented, e.g., in \texttt{R}, using package \texttt{HDInterval} \cite{hdr_computation}.
-As a result, we locate a set of parameters $R_\alpha(\hat{Q}_{\bar{w}})$ associated with the preference $\bar{w}$.
-This subroutine is formalized in Algorithm \ref{alg:hdr_computation}, and one remark is that it does not require any training data, i.e., a weighted sum of all distributions in $\text{ex}[\mathcal{Q}_i]$.
+Second, we compute the HDR $\Theta_{\bar{w}}^\alpha \subset \Theta$ from $\hat{q}_{\bar{w}}$.
+This is implemented using a standard procedure that locates the smallest region in the parameter space whose enclosed probability mass is (at least) $1-\alpha$, according to $\hat{q}_{\bar{w}}$.
+This procedure can be routinely implemented, e.g., in $\mathsf{R}$, using package $\mathsf{HDInterval}$ \citep{hdr_computation}.
+As a result, we locate the smallest set of parameters $\Theta_{\bar{w}}^\alpha \subset \Theta$ associated with the preference $\bar{w}$.
+This subroutine is formalized in Algorithm \ref{alg:hdr_computation}.
+Notice that this computation is simply a convex combination, i.e., a weighted sum of all distributions in $\text{ex}[\mathcal{Q}_i]$.
 The summation is defined under 2-Wasserstein metric.
 As explained in Section \ref{subsec:details_of_assumption}, the convex combination has a computational complexity proportional to the parameterization size of distributions.
 In practice, we first extract features from the data and use a relatively small parameterization for distributions on top of the extracted features.
 Please see Section \ref{sec:experiments} for details.
 Furthermore, this algorithm does not produce any memory overhead.